Contents

 Email your buyers through your selling account.
 There is no better way to get more ratings, build a brand and develop loyalty than with communication.
 Also, this is a great way to stop a negative review before it becomes one.
 The buyers now have a way to speak with you, the seller.

-FBA sellers need to stop treating Amazon ad campaigns as if they were Adwords.
+FBA sellers need to stop treating Amazon ad campaigns as if they were Google Ads.
 It is not the same.
 Amazon campaigns get more efficient the more optimized your product pages are.
 The best way to lower your ACoS (advertising cost of sale/spend) is with optimizing pages.
 Make sure that the Targets you are selecting in ads match up to what you have on your product pages.

 Pull your advertising reports each week, use the information they are providing and make changes to your ads and your product pages.
 There is no information more valuable than these reports on Amazon.